-= Gala xy Wiki DaveClem ents Settings Logout Search: Events 🗧 Galaxy Wiki Login Search: Galaxy E vent Horizon News Also Galaxy-related content are listed here. see the Galaxy Events Google Calendar for a listing of eve xy Community.
-This is also available as an RSS feed . nts and deadlines that a News Announcements of interest to the Galaxy Community.
-These can include items from the Galaxy Team or the Galaxy community and can address News Items send it to 🖂  of any event that should be added to this page and/or to th outreach@glaxyproject.org . rior to this year, see the Events Archive. e Galaxy Event Calenda anything that is of wide interest to the community.
+= Gala xy Wiki DaveClem ents Settings Logout Search: Events 🗧 Galaxy Wiki Login Search: Galaxy E vent Horizon News Events with Galaxy-related content are listed here.
+Also see the Galaxy Events Google Calendar for a listing of events and deadlines that an Galaxy Community.
+This is also available as an RSS feed .
+News Announcements of interest to the Galaxy Community.
+These can include items from the Galaxy Team or the Galaxy community and can address News Items If you know of any event that should be added to this page and/or to the Galaxy Event Calendar send it to outreach@glaxyproject.org.
+For events prior to this year, see the Events Archive.
+Upcoming Events $Galaxy \\ Numralasia \\ Workshop \\ Marriel Sin \\ $ anything that is of wide interest to the community.
 The Galaxy News is also available as an RSS feed .
 See Add a News Item below for how to get an item on this page, and the RSS feed.
 Older news items are available in the Galaxy News Archive.
 January 2014 CloudMan Release GCC2014 Training Day Topics: Vote!
-January 2014 Galaxy Update 2013 Galaxy Day Report Upcoming g Events io-IT World See also • Galaxy News Briefs • Galaxy Updates • Galaxy on Twitter • Events Galaxy Community Log Board Galaxy Deployment Catalog Nominate 2014 Training Day Topics December 2013 Galaxy Update Nov 04, 2013 Galaxy Distribution November 2013 Galaxy Update December Bioinformatics Boot Camps Topic/Event Utilisation du Cloud pour la Biologie Venue/Location Institut de Biologie et o Protéines, CNRS-IBCP, Learn Support About the Galaxy Project GCC2014: Save These Dates!
-Galaxy Day, 4 décembre à Paris News Archive March 24- 25 Galaxy Australasia Workshop 2014 (GAW2014) Melbourne, Australia March 26- 30 Galaxy toolset for Drosophila genomics and one-on-one help in the Flybase Demonstrations Room Drosophila Research C San Diego, California, News Items January 2014 CloudMan Release April 15-17 Biosciences/Genomics Program GlobusWorld, Chicago, United States We just released an update to Galaxy CloudMan.
-CloudMan offers an Ω W1: Integrated Research Data Management for Next Gen Sequencing Analysis Using Galaxy and Globus Online Software-as-a-Service easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.
+January 2014 Galaxy Update 2013 Galaxy Day Report See also • Galaxy News Briefs • Galaxy Updates • Galaxy on Twitter • Events Galaxy Community Log Board Galaxy Deployment Catalog Nominate 2014 Training Day Topics December 2013 Galaxy Update Nov 04, 2013 Galaxy Distribution November 2013 Galaxy Update December Bioinformatics Boot Camps Topic/Event Utilisation du Cloud pour la Biologie Venue/Location Institut de Biologie et o Protéines, CNRS-IBCP, Learn Support About the Galaxy Project GCC2014: Save These Dates!
+Galaxy Day, 4 décembre à Paris News Archive March 24- 25 Galaxy Australasia Workshop 2014 (GAW2014) Melbourne, Australia March 26- 30 Galaxy toolset for Drosophila genomics and one-on-one help in the Flybase Demonstrations Room Drosophila Research C San Diego, California, a, I January 2014 CloudMan Release April 15-17 Biosciences/Genomics Program GlobusWorld, Chicago, United States W1: Integrated Research Data Management for Next Gen Sequencing Analysis Using Galaxy and Globus Online Software-as-a-Service easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.
 This update brings a large number of updates and new features, the CloudMan W4: Analyzing NGS Data in Galaxy most prominent ones being: April 29 - May 1 W14: Running a Local Galaxy Instance BioIT Wor Adam Kraut, Nate Coraor, Anushka Brownley, Tristan Lubinski, James Reaney Globus Genomics: An End-to-End NGS Analysis Service on http://bit.ly/gcc2014